 - In the context of product liability cases, for example, class actions may only be initiated with respect to the pecuniary harm suffered by consumers, excluding physical injury or other non-pecuniary harm.
 Individual claims would need to be brought with respect to those other kinds of harm.

 - With regard to the right to initiate class actions in cases of breach of personal data, the scope of remedies varies according to the date of the event giving rise to the damage.
-If the event resulting in the damage occurred before 24 May 2018, the scope of remedies is limited to the cessation of the breach of personal data.
-If that event occurred after 24 May 2018, the claimants can also obtain reparation for the harm suffered as a result of the breach.
+If the event at the origin of the damage occurred before 24 May 2018, the scope of remedies is limited to the cessation of the breach of personal data.
+If the event occurred after 24 May 2018, the claimants can also obtain reparation for the harm suffered because of the breach.